vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 warnings, including playback failure cases, used-instrument filtering, and collection export policy coverage.

+## Project synth sample relationships at finalization

+Sample links now come from the same `annotateSynthValue` projection as the finished instrument and region properties.
+The builder no longer maintains those links incrementally when regions are appended or source annotations are added.
+This removes two member helpers and three synchronization sites while preserving the completed source graph, link deduplication, and annotation ownership.
+Region parenting still records the explicitly established source hierarchy at annotation creation time.

+This removes 13 production lines.
+Production callers finalize their synth builders before publishing the source map.
+The existing mixed call-order test now also checks that every instrument annotation gets the complete sample-link set and that a region annotated before its instrument retains its sample link.
+The full Debug build and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual